 Local spas to check pricing and availability during your vacation:

 25. Go sea shell hunting

-A favorite for all ages while on a beach vacation is searching for sea shells!
+A favorite for all ages while on a beach vacation in Alabama is searching for sea shells!
 Whether you have a giant collection at home you’re looking to add to, or this is your first opportunity to hunt for sea shells on the beach, it’s always a fun time.

 There’s a bit of seasonality for hunting sea shells, just like there is for seaweed.
 However you should be able to find small shells and sand dollars almost year round in Orange Beach, Alabama.